markd87/markd87.github.io/_posts/2020-09-09-ant colony optimization.markdown

 tags: code
 ---

-I've recently become interested in vehicle routing problem, a variation on the famous travelling salesperson problem (TSP), where the task is given a graph with the distances between cities, find the shortest path visiting all cities once and returning to the starting city.
+I've recently been interested in vehicle routing problem, a variation on the famous travelling salesperson problem (TSP), where the task is given a graph with the distances between cities, find the shortest path visiting all cities once and returning to the starting city.
 The problem falls under the complexity class NP-hard, which loosely means they cannot be solved in polynomial time.
 (Also it is not NP-complete, which means it is both in NP-Hard and in NP, where NP means that a solution can be verified in polynomial time, and for TSP verifying a path is the shortest is the same as finding the shortest path.)